Romaldo Giurgola

 The first important building of Mitchell/Giurgola was the Wright Brothers National Memorial Visitor Center (1957) for the US National Park Service, a building that brought them national attention for three reasons.
-It was one of the first NPS visitors' centers that became a building type unto itself.
+It was one of the first NPS visitors' centres that became a building type unto itself.
 The design was consonant with a certain aesthetic preoccupation with aviation, flight, technology and space travel of the time, the same zeitgeist that produced Saarinen's TWA Terminal at John F. Kennedy International Airport.
 It was seen as a break with strict modernist tenets in its respect for the site and the program, as opposed to what Giurgola called "the imposition of abstract forms".

 In Philadelphia, Giurgola had formed a relationship with Louis Kahn, who held similar views.
-In April 1961 the architectural critic Jan Rowan grouped Giurgola, Kahn, Robert Venturi, George Qualls, Robert Geddes and others, into "The Philadelphia School".
+In April 1961 the architectural critic Jan Rowan grouped Giurgola, Kahn, Robert Venturi, George Qualls, Robert Geddes and others, into "the Philadelphia school of architecture", which had high regard for classical Roman architecture.
 Giurgola published several books on Kahn's work and philosophy.

-Parliament House competition
+Australia

-Giurgola was invited to join the panel of judges for the 1980 international competition for the landmark Australian Parliament House in Canberra.
+Giurgola was invited to join the panel of judges for the 1978 international competition for the new Australian Parliament House in Canberra.
 Instead, he chose to enter the competition.
+The firm won the competition, and Giurgola moved to Canberra to oversee the project.
+Working with Australian architect Richard Thorp, their practice was called Mitchell/Giurgola & Thorp (MGT) between 1980 and 1990.
+In 1989, after its completion and official opening in 1988, the Parliament House was recognised with the top award for public architecture in Australia, the Sir Zelman Cowen Award for Public Buildings.

+Personal life

-After winning, Giurgola moved to Australia and practised there.
-He adopted Australian citizenship in January 2000.
+Giurgola moved to Australia and practised there after Parliament House was completed.
+He was married to Adelaide, who was born in the US.
+She developed Alzheimer's disease in later life and died in Australia in 1997.
+Giurgola took up Australian citizenship in January 2000.

+By 2005 he had built his own house at Lake Bathurst, near Goulburn, New South Wales.